(Originally published 1/20/16)

-I have few fond memories of high school.
+I have very few fond memories of high school.
 One, however, is the institution of fine learning’s cafeteria.
 Of course, I was a teenager

 desires.
 I salivated over certain foods then that might very well leave